steime/solidJS_tutorial/README.md

 Now you'll find the project running on http://localhost:3000/

-Now you are ready to start developing
+Now you are ready to start developing.
+The whole SolidJS App is contained in the my-app folder